 - 2 green cardamoms (optional)

 - 1½ tablespoon peanuts or poppy seeds or 6 cashews (or a mix of all)

 - 1½ tablespoon desiccated coconut (or copra, optional)

 - ¾ tablespoon white sesame seeds (optional)

 - ½ teaspoon coriander powder (optional)

 - Finely chop one onion and cube the other one and separate the layers.

 - Cube capsicum and set aside.

-- Heat the same pan, with oil, add cumin, cardamom and bay leaf or curry leaves.
+- Heat the same pan with 1 tablespoon oil.
+Then add cumin, cardamom and bay leaf or curry leaves.

-- When the cumin begins to sizzle, add capsicum and onions (cubed and layers separated) and fry till they wilt off.
+- When the cumin begins to sizzle, add capsicum and onions (cubed and layers separated).
+Next fry on a high flame for 2 mins.